Poojajaglan/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple Tic-Tac-Toe game implemented in HTML,CSS,Javascript
+Here is a game of Tic-Tac-Toe That i have designed using HTML,CSS,Javascript